The Complete Structure For Jira Guide: How to Structure Your Issues Like a Pro

 • Planning sprints and releases

-Let’s review some of the features that make it so flexible.
+Now, let’s review some of the features that make it so popular.

 Structure for Jira Core Features